HomeChevrolet

 Wireless Apple CarPlay/Android Auto

 We always appreciate the ability to integrate a phone into a vehicle’s infotainment system.
-Especially when it’s wireless, we don’t have to dig that phone out of a pocket or purse.
+Especially when it’s wireless, so we don’t have to dig that phone out of a pocket or purse.

 Infotainment touchscreen